daviddalpiaz/bsl/linear-regression.md

 ## 6  4.60 0.52   0.8   0.89 A      0.78  0.69
 ```

 Note that we see only numeric (`dbl` or `int`) and factor (`fctr`) variables.
 For now, we will require that data contains only these types, and in particular, we will coerce any categorical variables to be factors.
-(More on this later.)

 Mathematically, this data was generated from the probability model